tekioplugins/tekio_forms/documentation/text_form.md

  - fieldKey **(required)**- field that represents the key value that represents the field, this needs to be unique.
  - fieldType **(required)** this needs to be of type **textField**
+ - fieldLabel used to show the label of the field
+ - fieldHint used to show a hint for the field

 ## Json Format